absmach/supermq-docs/docs/opcua.md

 # OPC-UA

+OPC Unified Architecture (OPC-UA) is a communication protocol and framework that is widely used in industrial automation and the Industrial Internet of Things (IIoT).
+It provides a standard platform for connecting industrial devices and systems, allowing them to share data and information seamlessly.
+Data from the devices is sent to the OPC-UA Server where a client can consume it.

 Bridging with an OPC-UA Server can be done over the [opcua-adapter][opcua-adapter].
 This service sits between Magistrala and an [OPC-UA Server][opcua-arch] and just forwards the messages from one system to another.

 ## Run OPC-UA Server